 Some years ago, a patient came to see me who had recently survived a heart attack.
 He was 53 years old.
 Non-smoker.
 Healthy weight.
 Exercised regularly.
-His LDL — the cholesterol number most doctors treat as the primary cardiovascular indicator — was 72 mg/dL.
-His cardiologist had noted, with some confusion, that his lipids looked fine and couldn't really explain his heart attack.
-His GP had been equally puzzled.
+His LDL — the cholesterol level most doctors treat as the primary cardiovascular indicator — was 72 mg/dL.
+His primary care physician had noted that his lipids looked fine and couldn't really explain his heart attack.
 Nobody, in years of routine check-ups, had found anything to worry about.

 Even in 2026, that scenario is more common than it should be.
 Lipoprotein(a) — abbreviated Lp(a), pronounced "L-P-little-a" — is one of the most well-studied cardiovascular risk factors we have.
 The evidence linking elevated Lp(a) to heart attack and stroke is large, robust, and causal.
-Yet it remains absent from most standard lipid panels, from most routine check-ups, and from most doctors' working vocabulary outside of specialist cardiology.
+Yet it remains absent from most standard lipid panels, routine check-ups, and doctors' working vocabulary outside specialist cardiology.

 Elevated Lp(a) affects approximately one in five people globally — and the vast majority of them have never been told.